 Less than significant impact.
-Planned stormwater drainage systems in the project area currently consists of a system of roadside ditches and culverts that capture surface runoff, which ultimately infiltrate into the underground aquifer or conveyed to area waterways.
+Stormwater drainage systems in the project area currently consists of roadside ditches and culverts that capture surface runoff, which ultimately infiltrate into the underground aquifer or conveyed to area waterways.
+Precipitation that falls on vacant land percolates into the soil.

-General Plan 2030 Water Resource Element contains a number of policies that address stormwater runoff capacity.
-Policy W-P1.4 encourages Low Impact Development, which minimizes impervious areas, minimizes runoff and pollution, and incorporates best management practices.
+General Plan 2030 Water Resource Element contains policies that address stormwater runoff capacity.
+Policy W-P1.4 encourages Low Impact Development, which minimizes impervious areas, minimizes runoff and pollution and incorporates best management practices.
 Policy W-P5.3 allows and encourages pervious pavements.
 Policy W-P5.5 requires that stormwater collection systems be installed concurrently with construction of new roadways to maximize efficiency and minimize disturbance due to construction activity.
 Policy HS-P3.2 requires that applicants for new development provide plans detailing existing drainage conditions and specifying how runoff will be detained or retained on-site and/or conveyed to the nearest drainage facility, without increasing the peak flow runoff to said channel or facility.
 Policy HS-P3.3 requires that all development include stormwater control measures and site design features that prevent any increase in the peak flow runoff to existing drainage facilities.

-Future development of Parcel 2 would increase runoff from impervious surfaces which would be conveyed to an on-site retention area for treatment prior to release off-site.
+Future development of Parcels 1 and 2 would increase runoff from impervious surfaces which would be conveyed to an on-site retention area where it would likely percolate into the soil.

 The minor increase in runoff quantity would not exceed the capacity of the existing stormwater drainage systems or substantially increase polluted runoff.
 Impacts would be less than significant.